valflrt/smarticles-fork/README.md

 ## Running the App

-To run this app, you can either download the binary from the [release page]() or build it yourself from source by following the instructions below.
+To run this app, you can either download the [latest binary](https://github.com/valflrt/smarticles-fork/releases/latest) or build it yourself from source by following the instructions below.

 To build the app, you will need Rust installed, which you can do by following the installation instructions on the [Rust website](https://www.rust-lang.org/).
 You should then have `cargo` installed, which is the command line program for managing and running Rust projects.
 Make sure you have the latest version.